himmAllRight/himmAllRight-source/content/post/decided-to-get-an-ergodox.md

 100%;"/></a>
 <div class="caption">My Happy Hacking Pro Keyboard</div>

-For the past few years, I have been using a [Happy Hacking Pro]() keyboard.
-Before that, I was on a [Happy Hacking Lite](), which I started using while I was in college.
-I love the HHK and still think it's an amazing keyboard.
-(It's why I think *every* keyboard should have `ctrl` instead of a `caps` key, or at least switch to two...)
+For a few years, I have been gladly using a [Happy Hacking Pro 2](https://www.hhkeyboard.com/uk/products/pro2/) keyboard.
+Before that, I was on a [Happy Hacking Lite](https://deskthority.net/wiki/HHKB_Lite), which I started using while in college.
+I love the layout of HHK and still think it's an amazing keyboard.
+The years I spent on HKBs are why I think *every* keyboard should have `ctrl` instead of a `caps` key, or at least switch to two.

 ## Motivations for a new one

-While I love my HHKB and had no real complaints, there were a few things that motivated me to get a new keyboard.
+While I love my HHKB and had no *real* complaints, there were a few things that motivated me to start looking at new boards again.

-### Was getting the itch to build one again
+### I was getting the itch to build one again

-The first reason was that I was slowly getting the itch to build a mechanical keyboard again.
-When I purchased my HHKB Pro, it was actually as a result of a canceled planck kit from mass.com.
+My initial reason was the slow, expanding itch to build a mechanical keyboard.
+It is an itch that I've felt before.
+I actually purchased my HHKB Pro as a backup plan when my order of planck kit from mass.com was unfortunately cancelled.
 My goal was to learn how to soder (I even brought my iron then), and build the keyboard from scratch.
 By buying the HHKB, I never got to scratch that itch.
 While I *technically* still haven't...  this is what had me looking at keyboards and browsing [/r/MechanicalKeyboards](https://www.reddit.com/r/MechanicalKeyboards/) in the first place...